• Home

 Trek from Tarakot to Lahini (3,160m)

 You’ll trek from Tarakot to Lahini (3,160m), a scenic journey that takes approximately 6–7 hours.
 The trail ascends gradually through dense forests and runs alongside the Bheri River, offering stunning views of the rugged landscapes.
 As you gain elevation, the surroundings become more remote, and you’ll pass through quiet villages nestled in the valley.
+By the time you arrive at Lahini, you'll be surrounded by the serenity of the high-altitude wilderness.
+Overnight at camp.

 Day 7